.

 The Best Direct-to-Consumer Lab Testing Platforms

-The TestDirectly platform is HIPAA compliant, integrates with all laboratory software systems (including electronic health records, laboratory information systems, and laboratory billing systems), and removes many labor-intensive aspects of patient-initiated and organizational testing.
+The TestDirectly platform is HIPAA-compliant, integrates with all laboratory software systems, including electronic health records, laboratory information systems, and laboratory billing systems, and removes many labor-intensive aspects of patient-initiated and organizational testing.

 Direct-to-Consumer Lab Testing and Lab Professionals

-Moreover, lab technicians play an important role in interpreting test results and can guide on whether additional testing is required or a physician’s care is needed.
-In summary, even as direct-to-consumer lab testing becomes more accessible, a lab’s expertise will always be in demand.
+Labs have an essential role in the direct-to-consumer lab testing process, not only processing tests but also educating consumers about the benefits and limitations of the tests they are taking.
+Lab technicians interpret results and can guide patients on whether additional testing or physician care is needed.
+Even as direct-to-consumer lab testing becomes more accessible, a lab's expertise will always be in demand.

 Case Study: Here’s How Our Lab Partner Embraced Laboratory Information System Innovation and Won a Statewide Testing Contract